10-03-2021 12:19 AM

 I'm wondering - how would it feel to allow your son to make his choices, to be wrong (or right) and to learn his own lessons from that?

-I also notice that sometimes with my young people, if they feel embarrassed, they can dig their heels in (something we can all be inclined to do at times) - for example in the situation of the football, is it possible that your son felt embarrassed that he was wrong and pretended not to want to play to cover his feelings of shame?
+I also notice that sometimes if people feel embarrassed, they can dig their heels in - for example in the situation of the football, is it possible that your son felt embarrassed that he was wrong and pretended not to want to play to cover his feelings of shame?